Skip to main content

 - Separate facts from hypotheses, and cite the runbook you relied on.

-Open a new chat and ask something your profile and knowledge base can answer.
-For an operational workspace, that might be:
+In the session that just opened, ask a question your profile and knowledge can answer.
+For an operational Context:

 What should we check first, and what's the safe action?